What is AKI?

 AKI can be caused by:

-Most people make a full recovery from AKI and do not need any long-term treatment.
+Most people with AKI make a full recovery and do not need any long-term treatment.

-You should check with your doctor before taking any new medicine in case it could damage your kidneys.
+You should check with your doctor before taking any new medicine or herbal supplements in case they could damage your kidneys.

 You can download our Acute Kidney Injury leaflet for free.